NKapelle/NKapelle.github.io/_pages/publications.md

 ## Dissertation

 Kapelle, N. (2020). *May your wealth be easily divisible by two: Marital dissolution and personal wealth of German men and women over the life course* [Doctoral dissertation].
 Brisbane: Institute for Social Science Research, University of Queensland.
 [PDF](/files/phd_thesis.pdf)

+## Work-in progress

+Schechtl, M. & Kapelle, N. A Marriage tax premium?
+Comparing the US, UK, and Germany.
+Under review at *Sociological Science*.

+Kapelle, N., & Weiland, A. A typology of within-couple economic inequality and subjective wellbeing of spouses.
+In preparation for submission to *Gender and Society*.

+Kapelle, N., Frémeaux, N., Leturcq, M., & Lersch, P. M. The cohabitation wealth premium: Comparing France, and East and West Germany.
+In preparation for submission to *Socio-Economic Review*.

+Kapelle, N. & Monden, C. Marital dissolution in later life and loneliness in Australia.
+In preparation for submission to *Journal of Gerontology*.

+Kapelle, N. & Rowold, C. Family life course trajectory features and wealth in older age.
+In preparation for submission to *Demography*.

+Van Winkle, Z. & Kapelle, N. Net worth over the widowhood transition across Europe.